Emergent World Representations: Exploring a Sequence Model Trained on a Synthetic Task: Ablations on Intervention Hyper-parameters

 \section{Ablations on Intervention Hyper-parameters}

 Experiments find this optimization process is robust to different configurations of optimizer, learning rate $\alpha$, and number of steps.

 The complete world state, including states of all the $64$ board tiles, is encoded in a single internal representation $x$, while during intervention experiment, we only wish to change one of them.
-A natural question is: will the intervention operation flip tiles we are not not intending?
+A natural question is: will the intervention operation flip tiles we do not intend?
 It is possible but we can mitigate that by considering the cross entropy losses of other tiles as a regularization term, weighted by a hyper-parameter $\beta$.
 That is to say, the loss in main paper can be expanded as:

 We sweep $\beta$ at the best $L_s=5$ on the natural benchmark and report average number of errors in \autoref{tab:sweep_beta}.
 We can observe it does not clearly help.